sahilrajput03/sahilrajput03/README.md

 - Don't need to play games, connect instead.
 - Every action you take is for the type of person you wish to become.
 - You do not rise to the level of your goals.
 You fall to the level of your systems.
+- YAGNI principle: You aren't gonna need it.
+Don't over engineer and assume that everything must be fully customizable and flexible.
+This is something that software engineers run often into: making highly customizable solutions for the sake of unwanted ("un-needed") flexibility.
+It can be more difficult to maintain and evolve.
 - Talent (quality/perfection) < Hardwork < **Consistency**
 - Ips: 192.168.1.4 (a), 192.168.1.21 (d), 192.168.1.11 (r)
 - I prefer making notes in Google Doc rather than in markdown or any other software like notion because I am very much satified by the features provided by Google Doc and I already know how to use Google Doc. *Below are some features of Google Doc that you might helpful too:*